karamganaiem/ArkanoidGame/README.md

 - **Start Game**: Press 'P' on the main menu to start the game.
 - **Quit Game**: Press 'Q' to close the game after the game-over screen.

-## Contributing

-Feel free to fork the repository and make your improvements.
-You can submit a pull request for any changes or new features you would like to add.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.